Jordan McCloud: Professional career

-On April 27, 2025, McCloud received a rookie minicamp invite by the Tampa Bay Buccaneers.
+On April 27, 2025, McCloud received a rookie minicamp invite by the Tampa Bay Buccaneers, but was not offered a contract.

+On January 26, 2026, McCloud signed to play with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He was released by the Roughriders on May 13.

 Personal life

 McCloud is the younger brother of current NFL wide receiver and return specialist, Ray-Ray McCloud.